lineality/docker_ubuntu_python_minimal/README.md

 # Overview
 If you are setting up docker on ubuntu linux to run a python script, here is sample minimal code.
 Follow each step and run each command in your terminal.

+## New Project Folder
 It is recommended that you create a project-folder and then do your work in that folder("directory").
-Run this line of code to do that:
+Run this line of code to create a project folder and then make that folder the "current working directory" where your terminal opera"my_project_folder" is arbitrary, you can name your project anything you like.
 ```
 $ mkdir my_project_folder; cd my_project_folder
 ```